 In order to avert the risk of buildings receiving damage as a result of disasters, accidents, etc., earnings decreasing, or receiving requests for indemnity from a third party, TOKYU REIT shall, in principle, place fire insurance, rent insurance and liability insurance on real estate it owns.Earthquake insurance enrollment shall be determined by comprehensively taking into account the insurance premium, deductible, cash reserve, etc.

 TOKYU REIT has established an “Environmental Policy” and recognizes the importance of environmental consideration in its property investment and management.
 Based on the awareness of social corporate responsibility, TOKYU REIT continues to work towards reducing environmental impact and helping transition to a sustainable society.

 - Reduce Energy Consumption and Green House Gas (“GHG”) Emissions

 - Collaboration with our stakeholders

 Participating in the GRESB (Note 1) Real Estate Assessment since 2014, TOKYU REIT acquired “Green Star” every year since 2015.
-In addition, DBJ Green Building Certification (Note 2) was acquired for three office properties (Setagaya Business Square, Tokyu Toranomon Building and Tokyu Bancho Building) and additionally for two retail properties (cocoti, and QFRONT).
+In addition, DBJ Green Building Certification (Note 2) was acquired for three office properties (Setagaya Business Square, Tokyu Toranomon Building and Tokyu Bancho Building) and additionally for two retail properties (cocoti, and QFRONT) since 2015.
 Furthermore, TOKYU REIT acquired BELS (Building-Housing Energy-efficiency Labeling System) (Note 3) for one property (Tokyu Ikejiri-ohashi Building) in January 2017.